lethang7794/fcj/000048-granting-an-application-access-to-aws-services-with-an-iam-role.md

-# Granting authorization for an application to access AWS services with an IAM role
+# Granting an Application access to AWS services with an IAM role

 ## 1. Preparation